CrunchyData/postgres-operator-client/docs/content/reference/pgo_backup.md

 ```
   # Trigger a backup on the 'hippo' postgrescluster using the current spec options
+  # Note: "spec.backups.pgbackrest.manual.repoName" has to exist for the backup to begin
   pgo backup hippo

   # Update the 'backups.pgbackrest.manual.repoName' and 'backups.pgbackrest.manual.options' fields